MCP Server

 • list — cursor-paginated list of team overviews, supports search (pass cursor from page.cursor for next page)

-• show — full overview details with configs and share settings
+• show — full overview details with configs, applied filters, and share settings

 view-goals